hyoo-ru/mam_mol/view/readme.md

 	sub() {
 		return [ this.Info() ]
 	}
 } }
 ```

-Properties of parent and child component could be linked.
-At the following example we declare reactive property `name`, and we say to child component `Input` use property `name` as its own property `value`, we also say to a child component `Output` we want to property `name` to be outputted at inside of this one.
-In this way components `Input` and `Output` are become linked through parent's property `name` and changing value in `Input` would lead to updating output:
+Properties of parent and child components can be linked.
+In the following example, we declare a reactive `name` property and tell the `Input` child component to use the `name` property as its own `value` property, we also tell the `Output` child component that we want the `name` property to output inside that.
+The `Input` and `Output` components are linked through the `name` parent property, and changing the value in the `Input` will also update the `Output`:

 ```tree
 $my_greeter $mol_view